 Stephanie Larkin's world was turned upside down when her husband died.
 "I stabbed at my grief with my pen," she writes, but her poems and essays could only lessen a fraction of the searing pain of widowhood.
 She decides to throw herself into studying what the "experts" have to say about grief, discovering in the process that theories about bereavement vary wildly.
 What is true about grief?
 Who are the real experts?

-Grief Country traces Larkin's personal journey through loss, blending her raw depiction of widowhood with a meditation on grief theories that have been put forth over the years.
+Grief Country traces Larkin's personal journey through loss, blending her raw depiction of widowhood with an overview of grief theories from the past one hundred years.

 In "Displaced: A Memoir," Stephanie Larkin weaves the story of her friendship with a community of refugees into her own compelling personal narrative.